KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

         "IPAddress": "",
         "MacAddress": "",
 ```

-Can we see processes inside another container?
-* Joining a container to the network of existing/main container does not show processes from the main container, as shown below.
+Notice that the tools container does not have an IP address.

-* Joining a container’s network does not help if we want to run process troubleshooting tools, such as `ps`, `strace`, `gdb`, etc, on the processes in the main container.
+Now, when a container is joined to another contianer's network namespace, can we also see processes inside the other container?
+Unfortunately, not.
+Joining a container’s network does not help if we want to run process troubleshooting tools, such as `ps`, `strace`, `gdb`, etc, on the processes in the main container, because the processes from the main container are not visible to the tools container.

 ```
 dockerhost ~]$ docker run --name busybox \